-Identification and Verification is commonly known as ID&V. This is the process of checking and confirming a caller’s identity.
+Identification and Verification are commonly known as ID&V. This is the process of checking and confirming a caller’s identity.

 In both examples, this repeatable process takes up valuable agent time.
 A lengthy manual Identification and Verification process only serves to increase Average Handle Time (AHT).

 YES!
 Why not automate the ID&V process?
 If an agent can use data to verify a caller’s ID, likely, it could also be used within the IVR menu.
 So the system can do the heavy lifting before the call reaches the agent.